 To create a Bitters aperitif, add ¼ tsp. bitters to ½ tsp. sparkling water.
 This is great for folks who find the taste too strong and want to dilute a little.
 Tasting the bitter flavor is key to the digestive benefits, so don’t dilute too much!

 Contraindications: Urban Moonshine Organic Bitters are not for:

-- pregnant/breastfeeding women,: we use angelica & gentian, which are specifically contraindicated in pregnancy.* Exception: Chamomile Bitters are suitable for occasional use in pregnancy in consultation with your healthcare provider
+- pregnant/breastfeeding women,: we use angelica & gentian, which are specifically contraindicated in pregnancy.* Exception: Chamomile Bitters are suitable for occasional use in pregnancy

-- Stomach ulcers could be irritated*
+- stomach ulcers could be irritated*

 Urban Moonshine Digestive Bitters Ingredients:

 ORIGINAL BITTERS: Organic Alcohol, Pure Water, Org.
 Dandelion Root and Leaf, Org.
 Burdock Root, Org.
 Orange Peel, Org.
 Fennel Seed, Org.
 Yellow Dock Root, Org.
 Angelica Root, Org.
 Gentian Root, Org.
 Ginger Root, Org.
 Essential Oil Blend, Org.
 Gum Arabic